 Unlike the other leaders who receive an Archstone, the last Monumental doesn’t single out a single individual but the “giants” collectively.
 It may be that she simply isn’t familiar with the specifics to giant society due to the race’s remote location.
 They were already considered a “lesser” people in her civilization’s eyes as is, and the giant depicted on the Nexus Archstone is dressed in little more than horns, leaves, and bracelets like the stereotypical “savage”.
 With the Shadowmen at least sitting between two well-inhabited lands, another barbarian society living beyond the limits of human settlement would likely be almost completely ignored by the magic superpower.
 If not for their location relative to the First Scourge’s destruction, the Monumentals might never have chosen them for an Archstone.
 Of course, it is also possible that the giants didn’t actually have anything resembling a leader in the first place.

 Part of this status can be attributed to their size and presumed strength accompanying it.
 Bramd was implicitly created by a “giant killer” who used the hammer long ago to bash in the bodies of similarly oversized foes, hence the noticeable dent on one side.
 This indicates that there was once conflict between man and giant, one which apparently ended in the giants settling up in a region too cold and rugged for humans.
-But giants are the only nonhuman race brought up in reference to such struggles in the final game even though they weren’t the only ones to end up so far north.
+But giants are the only nonhuman race brought up in reference to such struggles in the final game, even though they weren’t the only ones to end up so far north.
 Most likely, humans were actually at war with nonhumans at large, the giants causing the most resistance among the races thanks, at least in part, to their physical abilities.
 Therefore, when all the nonhumans fled to the mountains, the giants were honored with distinction for protecting the other tribes.
 The oversized race were of similar enough strength to maintain a communal society among themselves while, both figuratively and literally, standing above the beastmen grateful to have their continued protection.

 Although this fits with the Monumental’s dialogue, it still doesn’t answer why these tribes were targeted by humans to begin with.
 One obvious factor would be the fact that they aren’t human.
 Bramd requires strength beyond that of the average man to wield with even both hands, making it hard to imagine many who would create such a weapon to fight giants with any practicality.
 However, none of this would be unusual during the Mythic Era, when such supermen were commonplace and their weapons of equally inordinate power.
-Given that this is also the same era when dragons were hunted to extinction, monstrous barbarians would probably been viewed with similar derision and fear.
+Given that this is also the same era when dragons were hunted to extinction, monstrous barbarians would probably be viewed with similar derision and fear.
 Another element to consider is the fact that Bramd was designed to have impressive resistance to poisons and plague.
 That certainly explains why the Vinlands co-opted it for their holy knights, but why create a giant killer with these traits unless you believe them to be afflicted with something?
 In which case, wouldn’t that imply that the giants, and perhaps other nonhumans by extension, acquired their traits through unnatural means — in other words, that they weren’t always inhuman?

 Our journey shows that the deep fog or magic can twist the human form into something beastly or otherwise alien.
 While the artificial attempts at this that we see are less than ideal, the same might not have been true during the Mythic Era.
-With all the other incredibly achievements accomplished by the soul arts during this period, making man part wolf, snake, bear, owl, or hyena wouldn’t be that unusual; it would definitely explain why these races are all bipedal.
+With all the other incredible achievements accomplished by the soul arts during this period, making man part wolf, snake, bear, owl, or hyena wouldn’t be that unusual; it would definitely explain why these races are all bipedal.
 Of course, this doesn’t necessitate that everyone involved opted into such a transformation, or that the creation of each species occurred just once.
 It is possible that a bunch of similar nonhumans sprung up independently all over during the age — indeed, Makoto suggests that “giants” have also existed on an entirely separate continent.
 Likewise, outsiders could easily see these incidents as some sort of terrible disease or poison that has overtaken such people.
 For instance, it isn’t until one old man that Latria ever considered using means besides selective bloodlines to elevate humanity.
 Most find such radical alterations grotesque and unacceptable.

 At the end of the ensuing conflict, the giants and beastmen in the West vacated human lands to the icy North and united their disparate tribes; assuming that they didn’t cross the sea to join them, their counterparts in the East may still exist in small pockets across the landmass — though the true nature of Makoto makes it just as possible that they have all been wiped out.
-Regardless, it explains the beastmen’s continued hostility, as demonstrated by warriors’ prominence on the Archstone mirror its Boletaria counterpart.
+Regardless, it explains the beastmen’s continued hostility, as demonstrated by warriors’ prominence on the Archstone mirroring its Boletaria counterpart.
 This nonhumans’ core concern wasn’t forging trinkets to sell, holding elaborate funerals for the dead, or researching magic through rational methods; it was training soldiers to fight.
 Boletaria defended king and country; the beastmen, their giant saviors.
 In fact, the layout of the Northern Limit might have been designed to subtly highlight this ethos just as is the case with the Boletarian Royal Castle.

 The first zone would have had us traverse snowfields with the many slopes and steep cliffs leading us generally downward.
 This hazardous terrain eventually would lead us past half-buried ruins, the breadth of which clearly indicate that a stone city lies beneath all these layers of snow.
 Heading deeper into this city below our feet, we would have approached an enormous mountain cavern with equally enormous ruins, the added symmetry emphasizing their importance compared to the earlier buildings.
 Following a boss encounter at the cave entrance, we would have continued into the ruins and through a lengthy, if imposing, hallway taking us all the way to a series of stairs.
 After ascending up and around, we would head down one final hall, up one final flight of stairs, and take a turn into the next zone.